Why is the MTU Flex Portal web page important?

 Who can I contact if I have questions about the MTU Flex Portal?

 How do I self-monitor?

 Good news!
 By answering the questions in the Daily Symptom Monitoring Form, you are already self-monitoring.

 Why is symptom monitoring important?

-Daily symptom monitoring is a best practice for returning people to a safe environment.
-At this time, it is required by the state and recommended by the CDC.
+Daily symptom monitoring is a best practice for returning people to a safe campus environment.
+At this time, it is required by the state for campus employees and recommended by the CDC for students.
 As we continue to monitor scientific developments related to COVID-19, we will continually update our protocols to align with the best available information.

 Is the daily symptom monitoring form required?

-Yes.
-You must complete the COVID-19 Daily Symptom Monitoring Form every day before you come to campus.
-This is a requirement for all individuals.
+During Levels 2-5, you must complete the COVID-19 Daily Symptom Monitoring Form every day you are coming to campus.
+This is a requirement for all employees.
 HuskyCard tap access to buildings will reset at midnight each night.
 If you do not fill out the form each morning, your access to buildings will not turn on.

 What happens if I mark one or more of the symptoms on the form?

 Michigan Tech is following current CDC guidelines regarding symptoms of COVID-19.
 If you are experiencing symptoms the CDC considers potentially related to COVID-19, you will not be allowed on campus.
 We will provide instructions on obtaining a COVID-19 test and contact information for local medical providers, and we will rely on CDC recommendations to determine when it is safe for you to return to campus.
 We encourage you to work or study remotely until you are able to safely return.